Estimating Food Photography: A Helpful Guide For Food Photographers

 SCENARIO 2:

 Other times, the client will be more hands off and won’t need to see and approve images as you go.
 This means you would not need to shoot tethered.
-In fact, it allows the photographer to have more creative freedom to move around and shoot different perspectives.
+In fact, it allows the photographer to have more creative freedom to shoot different perspectives.
 This approach results in the client getting more images and is a typical scenario when doing restaurant photography.

 12. How do you want the images delivered?